dagibbins186/Stock_Analysis/README.md

 ![Prompt](https://github.com/dagibbins186/Stock_Analysis/blob/main/Resources/Prompt.png)
 If the client enters 2017, then a table appears with this year's results.
 ![2017_Analysis_Results](https://github.com/dagibbins186/Stock_Analysis/blob/main/Resources/2017_Analysis_Results.png)
 The results show a fruitful year for green energy.
 Positive returns appear in green.
+Negative returns display in red.
 Among the stocks that the client watches, 11/12 turned a profit.
 The DQ stock did the best at (199%)